Save Your Love (Great White song)

 "Save Your Love" is a power ballad by American glam metal band Great White.
 It was the second single from their 1987 album Once Bitten.
 The model Tracy Martinson appeared in the video for "Save Your Love".
 Also appearing in the video was then-new bassist Tony Montana, who replaced Lorne Black.
+Save Your Love was on the Billboard Hot 100 chart for 12 weeks, peaking at number 57 on February 27, 1988.
+The single mix of the song features a different guitar solo and is present on remastered reissues of Once Bitten.